 The third thing to consider is the backing board and hanging hardware.

 And finally, the frame itself should be made of sturdy materials that won’t break down over time.
-There are various ways to frame art, so it’s important to consult with a professional artist or frame shop to find the best option for your piece.
+There are various ways to frame art, so it’s essential to consult with a professional artist or frame shop to find the best option for your piece.

 With a little care and attention, you can ensure that your art will be beautifully displayed for years to come.